 Every MRT station has maps of the neighborhood around it, toilets, and an information desk.
 Buy a token with cash from the machine or window, or swipe your EasyCard to ride.
 The MRT is wheelchair accessible.
 At least 1 exit of every station has an elevator.
 Search the Wikipedia page of the station to find out which exit.
 MRTs run from around 6 AM to 12 or 1 AM, depending on the station.

-There are a few places in Taipei where you might need to take buses, for example National Palace Museum or Yangmingshan National Park.
+There are a few places in Taipei where you might need to take buses, for example National Palace Museum or Yangmingshan National Park (read how to get to Yangmingshan here).
 Enter at the front or back door, and swipe your EasyCard when boarding and again when getting off.

 You may also ride Maokong Gondola or a ferry from Tamsui to Fisherman’s Wharf).
 Both take EasyCard.